GSA/ficam-playbooks/_piv/network/12_piv_domain_troubleshooting.md

    ![Expired certificate in trust store]({{site.baseurl}}/assets/playbooks/expired-cert-in-trust-store.png "Expired certificate in trust store")

-4. If any certificates are expired, revoked, represent an undesired path, etc, remove them with the following command:
+4. If any certificates are expired, revoked, represent an undesired path, etc., remove them with the following command:

    certutil -enterprise -delstore NTAuth [certificate serial number]